Align to Misalign: Automatic LLM Jailbreak with Meta-Optimized LLM Judges: Conclusion

 In this paper, we introduce \name{}, a meta-optimization framework that jointly evolves jailbreak prompts and scoring templates to find stronger jailbreak attacks.
 Using a bi-level structure, \name{} refines the prompts with fine-grained scores in the inner loop and calibrates the optimization signals by updating the scoring template at the dataset-level in the outer loop.
 Our experiments demonstrate that this co-optimization yields state-of-the-art results and substantially outperforms prior approaches, highlighting the importance of adaptive evaluation signals.
 Beyond advancing jailbreak research, our findings underscore the necessity of systematically studying vulnerabilities in LLMs, focusing on evaluation aspects, to guide the development of safer and more robust LLMs.

 \paragraph{Limitations and future directions.} While \name{} achieves consistent improvements across diverse benchmarks, several limitations remain.
 First, our evaluation of ASR relies on an LLM-as-a-judge setup following the prior work, which may introduce inherent biases and limit the robustness.
 Second, the iterative inner–outer loop optimization entails non-trivial computational costs.
-However, we note that our approach is even cheaper than the baseline approach in achieving the same ASR (see Appendix~\ref{sec:cost_analysis} for detailed experiments).
+However, we note that our approach is even cheaper than the baseline approach in achieving the same ASR (Figure \ref{fig:cost_analysis}).
 We expect future works to mitigate these limitations by incorporating multi-judge or human-in-the-loop evaluation and developing more sample-efficient optimization strategies.